MrDataScientist/Ajax_training/README.md

 #2018: what's going on?
-start using webstorm more often vue.js components / design / logic
+start using webstorm more often vue.js components / design / logic (Advancing 3 januar 2018)